Tick the button below if you would like to receive trade news!

 Looking to unsubscribe?
 Click Here.

-Fortunately, checking your pet for fleas is very simple, and you only need a flea comb and a damp, pale sheet or kitchen paper (preferably white).
+No one wants to discover their pet is infested with fleas.
+The sooner you discover you have a flea problem, the sooner you can begin to get on top of it.
+Fortunately, checking your pet for fleas is very simple.
+All you need is a flea comb and a damp, pale sheet or kitchen roll (preferably white).
 And your pet of course.

-Step 4: Check the sheet – as you’ve combed through your pet’s fur, specs of dirt will have fallen on the sheet.
-If pink/red circles form around the dirt, this means it is flea dirt.
-Flea dirt is flea faeces, and the pink/red circles that form is undigested blood from your pet.
+Step 4: Check the sheet for signs of fleas.
+If pink/red circles form around the dirt and debris from your pet’s coat, this means it is flea dirt.
+Flea dirt is flea faeces (poo), and the pink/red circles that form are undigested blood from feeding on your pet.

-Depending on the severity of the flea infestation, it could take up to 90 days to get completely on top of it.
+Depending on the severity of the flea infestation, it could take up to 90 days (3 months) to get completely on top of it.
 In order to effectively fight a flea infestation there are two key things you need to remember:

 95% of a flea infestation is in the home.
 This includes flea eggs, flea larvae and flea pupae.
 Only 5% of the problem is on your pet; the adult fleas.
 Using an on-animal flea treatment will kill the fleas on your pet.
 If you don’t treat your home too, your pet will become reinfested from fleas living in the environment.

 During an active flea infestation, we recommend using Beaphar FIPROtec® Spot-On to treat your pet, and Beaphar FLEAtec Household Flea Spray to treat your home.
 Beaphar FIPROtec® Spot-On kills adult fleas on your pet.
 Beaphar FLEAtec Household Flea Spray kills adult fleas, and prevents flea eggs and flea larvae from developing in the home.